Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases

 You have at least one Azure virtual machines with SQL Server 2016 installed and provisioned this virtual machine in accordance with Provisioning a SQL Server Virtual Machine on Azure.
 As an option, a second virtual machine can be used for the scenario in Lesson 8.
 Restore as new database from log backup).

 This tutorial is divided into nine lessons, which you must complete in order:

 Lesson 1: Create a stored access policy and a shared access signature on an Azure container

 In this lesson, you create a policy on a new blob container and also generate a shared access signature for use in creating a SQL Server credential.

-In this lesson, you create a credential using a SAS key to store security information used to access the Windows Azure storage account.
+In this lesson, you create a credential using a SAS key to store security information used to access the Microsoft Azure storage account.

-In this lesson, you backup an on-premises database to Windows Azure Blob storage.
+In this lesson, you backup an on-premises database to Microsoft Azure Blob storage.

 In this lesson, you restore a database to an Azure virtual machine from Windows Azure Blob storage.

 In this lesson, you backup a database using file-snapshot backup and view-file snapshot metadata.

 Lesson 6: Generate activity and backup log using file-snapshot backup